Openscapes/2023-swrcb/github-clinic/madison.md

 ## Task 2: Practice Markdown

-Now let's practice Markdown and commit another edit to this file.
+Now let's practice Markdown and commit another edit to this file. **Adding bolded text.**

 This file is written in Markdown, which formats text on the web.
 For example, with Markdown: